Fair94/Project_java_Giuseppe_Calvaruso/README.md

 ![Observer Pattern](libreria/src/main/diagrams/OBSERVER_PATTERN.png)

+OPTIONAL TECHNOLOGIES
-#CUSTOM ANNOTATIONS
+CUSTOM ANNOTATIONS
 I've used this optional feature to divide the declarative logic from the procedural logic.
 Using custom annotations is important in order to adding functionality avoiding modifying code
-#MOCKITO
+MOCKITO
 While i was working with junit test, I've introduced Mockito test.
 Mockito permits to isolate soome functionality of the app from third party dependencies and check eventually excepted or unexcepted behaviors

-#STREAM API AND LAMBDAS
+STREAM API AND LAMBDAS
 I have not fully integrated the streamapi, but i've used lambdas.
 Lambdas techonologies permits to reduce the verbosity of java, permits to apply filter logic to the apps and simplify the code avoiding anonymous class.

+CUSTOM ANNOTATIONS
+In my apps I used custom annotations.
+Custom annotation permits me to add metadata to method or classes in order to build dinamycally the app.

+MOCKITO
+Alongside Junit I've used Mockito.
+Mockito permits to "mock" "situation"of use of the app.
+I've used it where possible

+JAVA SWING
+I was thinking to add a gui interface to the app .
+This permits an easy use of the app.
+I cannot complete it for lack of time and cause I need to link every "backend " functionality to the gui.
+There's only an example of the gui

 #LIMITATION AND FUTURE WORK
 There are a lot of things I can do on this app.